YoloNomy/YoloNomy.github.io/_maths/geodiff/curvature.md

 [A\wedge A](x,y)=[A(x),A(y)]_{\mathfrak{g}}
 $$

-In the litterature, this term is often confusingly written $A\wedge A$.
+In the litterature, this term is often written simply $A\wedge A$, which can be quite confusing.

 ## Covariant exterior derivative